basebase-ai/bb-framework/README.md

 **What you'll see:**

 - Sign up/sign in screen (use Google or email)
-- A table displaying your apps from Firestore
+- A table displaying your apps from Firestore (once you've signed in)
-- "Add Sample App" button to create your first app
-- Real-time updates (open two tabs to see sync in action)

 ### 3. How It Works